YagoLopez/ng-dashboard/README.md

 - Run: `ng serve` from directory project
 - Metrics Graphics Chart Component is located in `mg` folder.
-If you want to use this component, copy this folder to your `app` folder and import `MetricsGraphicsMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mg/metricsGraphicsMod.ts`
+If you want to use this component, copy this folder to your `app` folder and import `MetricsGraphicsMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mg/metricsGraphicsMod.ts`.
+IMPORTANT: `d3.js` must be in your root app directory.
+This is where metricsgraphics.js search for this file.
+(Not due to this project design).
 - Leaflet Map Directive is located in `leaflet` folder.
 If you want to use this directive, copy this folder to your `app` folder and import `NgLMapDir` in your own component.
-IMPORTANT: `d3.js` must be in your root app directory.
-This is where metricsgraphics.js search for this file.
-Not due to this project design.

 2 - Whitout node:
 - Clone or download the repository and follow the same steps as before